It Was a Good Day: Music video

-The accompanying music video for "It Was a Good Day" was directed by American director and producer F. Gary Gray and was first aired in March 1993.
-It was later made available on YouTube in February 2009 and had generated more than 298 million views as of October 2024.
+The video for "It Was a Good Day" was directed by F. Gary Gray and first aired in March 1993.
+It was posted on YouTube in February 2009 and had more than 388 million views as of August 2026.

-The music video follows the song's lyrics, with Ice Cube waking up in the morning in his house in Los Angeles, eating breakfast with his family, driving around in his green 1964 Chevrolet Impala, winning a pickup game of street basketball, avoiding police, going over to a friend's house, watching Yo!
+The video follows the song's lyrics, with Ice Cube waking in the morning in his house in Los Angeles, eating breakfast with his family, driving around in his green 1964 Chevrolet Impala, winning a pickup game of street basketball, avoiding police, going to a friend's house, watching Yo!
 MTV Raps, winning games of craps and dominoes, and thanking God for no gang violence–related deaths during the day.
-Later, he picks up an old 12th-grade crush named Kim; they drink, smoke, watch an NBA game, and have sex; he then drives her home and goes to Fatburger.
-At the end of the video, as Ice Cube is about to enter his house, LAPD police cars and helicopters surround him, but he ignores them and enters his house with police following behind him with text onscreen saying "To Be Continued...", setting up the plot for the music video to Ice Cube's following single "Check Yo Self".
-The video contains appearances by WC of WC and the Maad Circle, Jerome "Shorty" Muhammad and J-Dee of Da Lench Mob, Ron Riser and Robin Power.
+Later, he picks up a 12th-grade crush named Kim; they drink, smoke, watch an NBA game, and have sex; he then drives her home and goes to Fatburger.
+At the end, as Ice Cube is about to enter his house, LAPD police cars and helicopters surround him, but he ignores them and enters his house with police following him.
+Text onscreen reads "To Be Continued...", setting up the video to Ice Cube's next single, "Check Yo Self".
+WC of WC and the Maad Circle, Jerome "Shorty" Muhammad and J-Dee of Da Lench Mob, Ron Riser, and Robin Power appear in the video.

 Legacy

-In June 1994, "It Was a Good Day" won one of ASCAP's R&B Music Awards.
+In June 1994, "It Was a Good Day" won an ASCAP R&B Music Award.
 It reached No. 36 on Rolling Stones 100 Greatest Hip-Hop Songs of All Time and No. 77 on VH1's 100 Greatest Songs of the '90s.
-The song was also included in About.com's Top 100 Rap Songs, at No. 81.
-In 2008, it was ranked No. 28 on VH1's 100 Greatest Songs of Hip Hop.
+The song ranked 81st on About.com's Top 100 Rap Songs.
+In 2008, it ranked 28th on VH1's 100 Greatest Songs of Hip Hop.